The Bounty (1984 film): Filming

 The film was shot on location over 20 weeks in Mo'orea, French Polynesia, Port of Gisborne, New Zealand and at the Old Royal Naval College and the Reform Club, Pall Mall, London.
-Many of the shots of the ship were filmed in Opunohu Bay, Moorea, the bay where Captain James Cook anchored during 1777.
+Many of the shots of the ship were filmed in Opunohu Bay, Mo'orea, the bay where Captain James Cook anchored during 1777.
 Below-the-deck scenes were shot at Lee Studios outside London.

 The replica of the Bounty used in the film was built in Whangārei, New Zealand, before the script was even completed at a cost of $4 million; the entire film cost $25 million.
 Donaldson said the boat "has got to be the most expensive movie prop ever built.
 It's exact right down to the hand stitching on the sails."